Wellsville Daily Reporter

+History

 In 1987, the paper was acquired by Hollinger.
 Former owner GateHouse Media purchased roughly 160 daily and weekly newspapers from Hollinger in 1997.
 GateHouse Media, which also owns The Evening Tribune, also owns four other newspapers in the Southern Tier, The Leader daily of Corning, and the weeklies The Chronicle-Express of Penn Yan, Genesee Country Express of Dansville and Steuben Courier of Bath.

+In 2017, the paper's print edition was merged into The Spectator, followed by its digital edition and website in 2022.